 Once you visit, it will steal your heart and keep you wanting to come back for more.

-Seville Cathedral, also known as the Cathedral of St Mary of the See, is a Roman Catholic church which has been part of UNESCO World Heritage sites since 1987.
-It is the largest Gothic church in the world, and fourth-largest church in the world.
+Seville Cathedral, also known as the Cathedral of St Mary of the See, is a Roman Catholic church that has been part of UNESCO World Heritage sites since 1987.
+It is the largest Gothic church in the world, and the fourth-largest church in the world.

-The cathedral took nearly 500 years to complete and it features a mix of architectural styles which just underline its beauty.
+The cathedral took nearly 500 years to complete and it features a mix of architectural styles that just underline its beauty.

-It is known to be a burial place of Christopher Columbus (his son is also buried here) and part of the Cathedral serves as the Archbishop’s Palace.
+It is known to be the burial place of Christopher Columbus (his son is also buried here) and part of the Cathedral serves as the Archbishop’s Palace.

 If that’s not impressive enough, there is also a 105 m high bell tower which used to be a minaret that was part of the old mosque standing here.

-Location & Access: Location marked on the map here, it’s a very short walk from the Real Alcazar of Seville.
-Access from Puerta de Lagarto for online ticket holders and Puerta del Principe where you get tickets on spot.
+Location & Access: Location is marked on the map here, it is a very short walk from the Real Alcazar of Seville.
+Access from Puerta de Lagarto for online ticket holders and Puerta del Principe where you get tickets on the spot.

-Entry Prices: individual tickets for Cathedral & Giralda tower are 10 eur (I believe I paid around 12 eur on spot, so cheaper to buy online).
-You need to select your entry time to the Giralda tower, to see the Cathedral there is no dedicated time slot.
+Entry Prices: individual tickets for Cathedral & Giralda Tower are 10 eur (I believe I paid around 12 eur on spot, so cheaper to buy online).
+You need to select your entry time to the Giralda Tower, to see the Cathedral there is no dedicated time slot.
 Guided tours & those with access to roof are a bit more expensive.
-Online ordering system is available here and also works in English language.

 Access without Guide: Monday to Saturday, 10.45 am to 17.00 pm, and Sunday 2.30 pm to 18.00 pm.